Day 6 of 10

 When does a fellowship become so compromised that you must leave?

-Read Galatians 1:6-10 — Paul's astonished, alarmed opening: "I am astonished that you are so quickly deserting him who called you in the grace of Christ and are turning to a different gospel."
+Galatians 1:6-7 — "I am astonished that you are so quickly deserting him who called you in the grace of Christ and are turning to a different gospel—not that there is another one, but there are some who trouble you and want to distort the gospel of Christ."

-Finally, Jude 3 — Jude's call to "contend for the faith that was once for all delivered to the saints."
+Jude 3 — "Beloved, although I was very eager to write to you about our common salvation, I found it necessary to write appealing to you to contend for the faith that was once for all delivered to the saints."

 Reflection